-Scholarships and grants are applied directly to tuition accounts at the beginning of each term.
-Scholarship and grants awards are based on an assumption about the number of credit hours the student will take each term and may be adjusted if the student enrolls for a different number of credit hours.
+Scholarships are applied directly to tuition accounts at the beginning of each term.
+Scholarships are based on an assumption about the number of credit hours the student will take each term and may be adjusted if the student enrolls for a different number of credit hours.

 Student loans are disbursed at the beginning of each term, assuming all necessary paperwork and entrance counseling have been completed.
 The loan funds will be applied first to any outstanding tuition and/or fees not covered by scholarships, grants, or other resources.
-If the loan funds are in excess of the current term's tuition and fee charges, you will receive a refund check from Erikson Institute within 14 days of the loan funds being applied to your tuition account.
+If the loan funds are in excess of the current term's tuition and fee charges, you will receive a refund check from Erikson Institute within 14 days of the loan funds being applied to vour tuition account.